ArhanCodes/jarvis/README.md

   ✓ Noted — I'll remember your project deadline is March 20th.
 ```

-Powered by **Claude API**.
-The conversation engine detects `[ACTION:]` tags in responses and executes them in real time, supports `[REMEMBER:]` for persistent memory, and maintains full conversation context.
+Powered by Claude, the conversation engine detects `[ACTION:]` tags in responses and executes them in real time, supports `[REMEMBER:]` for persistent memory, and maintains full conversation context.

 ---